issa-project/issa-pipeline/pipeline/README.md

 Each step of the pipeline outputs a log file that would be stored in the *./logs* directory.

 >:point_right: The pipeline step scripts do not take the instance name as a parameter.
 To execute a single step on an ISSA instance set the *ISSA_INSTANCE* environment variable to the name of the instance before running a script.

+## Re-running the pipeline: either re-run the last update or from scratch

+Times to times we may have to re-execute th pipeline, either because a previous run has failed or while developping new steps.

+What happens at each run depends on two things:
+- the articles processed during the last runs, whose list is given by the list of JSON files in `$HOME/ISSA-2/data/<instance>/<dataset>/<date>/json/metadata`:
+- the PDF files previously downloaded, whose list is given by the files in `$HOME/ISSA-2/data/<instance>/pdf_cache`

+### Re-running the last update

+1. Go the `$HOME/ISSA-2/data/<instance>/<dataset>` and remove the folder of the last update.

+2. Go to `$HOME/ISSA-2/data/<instance>/pdf_cache` and remove the PDF files corresponding to the last update (use the creatino date).

+3. Re-run the pipeline with the `run_pipeline.sh`script.

+### Re-running the pipeline from scratch

+Change the dataset version in the instance's env.sh: increment variables `ISSA_VERSION` and `ISSA_VERSION_DASH` such that a fully new data folder be created.

+Then re-run the pipeline with the `run_pipeline.sh`script.

 ## Data Updates